 Tysons Corner, VA attorney Debra A. Goldenberg has provided comprehensive family law services for over 26 years.
 While she has a reputation with the courts as an aggressive litigator with creative tactics, she is also known for her ability to artfully negotiate a settlement out of court when such a resolution is in the best interest of her clients.

-Virginia allows two avenues to pursue a divorce: “no-fault grounds” and the traditional “fault grounds”, such as adultery and desertion.
-Although Ms. Goldenberg is always prepared for and comfortable in a courtroom, she believes that unless there is a true advantage, either financial or strategic, it is better for parties to resolve their issues through a well written settlement agreement and for them to pursue a no-fault divorce.
+Virginia law provides two primary avenues to pursue a divorce: “no-fault grounds” and the more traditional “fault grounds”, such as adultery, cruelty and desertion.
+Although Ms. Goldenberg is always prepared for and comfortable in a courtroom, she knows that unless there is a true advantage, either financial or strategic, it is often better for parties to resolve their issues through a well written settlement agreement and for them to pursue a no-fault divorce.

 Debra Goldenberg has a reputation throughout Northern Virginia as a strong, thorough and aggressive litigator.
-Litigation is recommended only after exhausting all reasonable efforts to resolve a case amicably with dignity and fairness.
-However, if you are forced into “battle”, with Debra Goldenberg representing you, you could have your best opportunity to achieve your goals.
+Litigation is usually only recommended after parties have exhausted all reasonable efforts to resolve a case amicably with dignity and fairness; however, if you are forced into “battle”, with Debra Goldenberg representing you, you could have your best opportunity to achieve your goals.
 (Often “survive” is a more accurate description).
-Ms. Goldenberg knows how to protect your rights and understands the complexities in litigation involving domestic relations issues including custody, visitation, support and property distribution.
+Ms. Goldenberg knows how to protect your rights and understands the complexities of litigation involving domestic relations issues such as custody, visitation, support (child and spousal), and property distribution.

 PROPERTY SETTLEMENT AGREEMENTS